GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

     You should eventually see a log which says `Saving cert.pem`.

-1. After the certificate is issued, check out your project at https://a.example.com.
+1. After the certificate is issued, check out your website at https://a.example.com.

-1. Run project B.
+1. Run site B.

         docker run -d \
             --name site-b \